Novogrudok: 16th century

 In 1505, the Tatars tried to capture the city, but failed.
 Novogrudok was designated as the capital of the Nowogródek Voivodeship from 1507 until the Third Partition of Poland in 1795.
 On 26 July 1511, the town was granted Magdeburg rights by King Sigismund I the Old, which were reconfirmed in 1562, 1595 and 1776.
 It was a royal city.
 In 1568, there were 10 churches in the city.
 From 1581 to 1775, the city hosted some of the Lithuanian Tribunal's sessions.
 On 18 March 1595, King Sigismund III Vasa granted the city a coat of arms depicting Saint Michael the Archangel.
 After the Union of Brest of 1595-1596, the Department of the Orthodox Metropolitanate became a Uniate one.
 In 1597, Sigismund III Vasa gave the townspeople of Novogrudok the privilege of 2 fairs a year for 2 weeks on the Catholic holidays Epiphany and Pentecost.
 In the 16th century, Novogrudok was also one of the Reformation's centers.
+At that time, contemporaries referred to town as—among other things—part of White Ruthenia.